 The Omaha Public Schools recognizes and supports the need for planning for the future of our school district.
-To accommodate current and future needs of OPS students, a bond issue went before the voters and was passed in May 2018.
-The bond included building five new schools: two elementary schools, a middle school and two high schools.
+To accommodate current and future needs of OPS students, a bond issue went before the Omaha voters and passed overwhelmingly in May 2018.
+The bond program includes funds to build five new schools: two elementary, a middle school and two high schools.
 Locations of the new schools are as follows:

 · New elementary at 10th and Pine Streets

 · New elementary at Ft.
 Crook and Childs Road